solo-io/workshops/INSTRUCTOR.md

 echo > $HOME/.ssh/known_hosts
 ```

-If you want the `LICENSE_KEY` environment variable to be set in the Virtual Machines, just set this variable on your laptop before running the `ansible-playbook` command.
+All solo.io enterprise products require a license key.
+If you'd like to preset a limited-term key on the student Virtual Machines, then set the `LICENSE_KEY` environment variable on your workstation before running the `ansible-playbook` command.

 Run the ansible playbook to apply all the prerequisites to the Virtual Machines